PaperMC/Folia/README.md

 source of the bad access.

-This means that Folia compatible plugins need to take advantage of API like the RegionisedScheduler and the EntityScheduler to ensure their code is running on the correct thread context.
+This means that Folia compatible plugins need to take advantage of API like the RegionScheduler and the EntityScheduler to ensure their code is running on the correct thread context.

-In general, it is safe to assume that a region owns chunk data in an approximate 8 chunks from the source of an event (i.e player breaks block, can probably access 8 chunks around that block).
+In general, it is safe to assume that a region owns chunk data in an approximate 8 chunks from the source of an event (i.e. player breaks block, can probably access 8 chunks around that block).
 But, this is not guaranteed - plugins should take advantage of upcoming thread-check API to ensure correct behavior.